Understanding CAM Charges in Commercial Lease Management

 How CAM Charges are Calculated

-Calculating CAM charges is based on the tenant’s pro-rata of the space.
+This vital calculation is based on the tenant’s pro-rata share of the space.
+Follow the steps below to determine what each tenant owes:

 Step 1: Tenant’s rentable square footage / Total leasable square footage = the pro-rata percentage of CAM charges the tenant is responsible for.

-Step 2: Take the pro-rata percentage of CAM charges, Insurance, and Taxes X the property’s estimated annual CAM, Insurance, and Taxes = Tenants Annual Budget for CAM Charges, Taxes, and Insurance.
+Step 2: Take the pro-rata percentage of CAM charges, Insurance, and Taxes X the property’s estimated annual CAM, Insurance, and Taxes = the Tenant’s Annual Budget for each of these expenses in total.

 Alternatively, you can calculate your Annual CAM, Insurance, and Tax Expenses / Property square footage = CAM, Insurance, and taxes fee per square foot.